 In addition to passing all required screenings, inspections, interviews, and background checks, you must also satisfy all additional legal requirements contained within the relevant statutes.
 Several examples of these requirements are listed below.

 - Utah Code § 78B-6-118 — If you are single, you must be at least 10 years older than the child you plan to adopt.
-If you are adopting together with your spouse, only one of you need satisfy this requirement.
+If you are adopting together with your spouse, only one of you must satisfy this requirement.

 - Utah Code § 78B-6-128 — You must meet all pre-placement requirements.
 This statute overlaps with the requirements enforced by the Division of Child and Family Services, such as submitting to be fingerprinted and successfully passing a criminal background check.